Dear Members Gujarat Gas Limited

-Your Company does not have any subsidiary and joint venture and Guj Info Petro Limited isthe Associate of your Company a statement containing salient features of financialstatements of Guj Info Petro Limited under first proviso to sub section (3) of section 129in form AOC-1 is attached at Annexure-7.
+Your Company does not have any subsidiary and joint venture.
+Guj Info Petro Limited isthe Associate of your Company and the statement containing salient features of financialstatements of Guj Info Petro Limited under first proviso to sub section (3) of section 129in form AOC-1 is attached at Annexure-6.

 CONSOLIDATED FINANCIAL STATEMENTS